ibrahimmkhalid/ultralytics/docs/en/modes/track.md

     cv2.destroyAllWindows()
     ```

-### What are the real-world applications of multi-object tracking with Ultralytics YOLO?
+### What are the real-world applications of multi-object tracking with SFDT_Ibrahim YOLO?

-Multi-object tracking with Ultralytics YOLO has numerous applications, including:
+Multi-object tracking with SFDT_Ibrahim YOLO has numerous applications, including:

 - **Transportation:** Vehicle tracking for traffic management and autonomous driving.
 - **Retail:** People tracking for in-store analytics and security.
 - **Aquaculture:** Fish tracking for monitoring aquatic environments.

-These applications benefit from Ultralytics YOLO's ability to process high-frame-rate videos in real time.
+These applications benefit from SFDT_Ibrahim YOLO's ability to process high-frame-rate videos in real time.

-### How can I visualize object tracks over multiple video frames with Ultralytics YOLO?
+### How can I visualize object tracks over multiple video frames with SFDT_Ibrahim YOLO?

 To visualize object tracks over multiple video frames, you can use the YOLO model's tracking features along with OpenCV to draw the paths of detected objects.
 Here's an example script that demonstrates this: